 Price: $280 W&B members; $320 General Public (all nonmembers who pay this rate will receive an individual membership to Writers & Books)

 How to Apply:

-- 8-10 pages of your best work to email@example.com (include “Gell Summer Intensive” in the subject line) by June 1.
-Students will be noti ed of acceptance by June 15.
+* 8-10 pages of your best work to firstname.lastname@example.org (include “Gell Summer Intensive” in the subject line) by June 1.
+Students will be notified of acceptance by June 15.

-- There is no fee to apply to the workshop.
+* There is no fee to apply to the intensive.
 Once accepted, students must pay in full to be registered.
 The Gell Summer Intensives occur on three separate weekends; students can apply to be part of multiple intensives, but must submit work for each and pay separately if selected.